Tianyi (Bruce) Chen

 Topic: Image Classification, Vision Transformer

 In this project, I write my first paper (preprint), which is about research in more accuracy and efficient computer vision model in classifying chest X-rays about COVID-19.
 Served as the leader of this project, my task is experimenting and training different pre-trained model structures with fine-tuning on training configurations and then modifying the hyperparameters and structures of the selected model, under the supervision and guidance of Dr. Tuy Nguyen and his Ph.D student Bao (in Digital Systems Design Laboratory).
-Our partial but excellent work make us win the third prize in the NAU EGR-FEST II presentation.
+Our partial but excellent work made us win the third prize in the NAU EGR-FEST II presentation.
 If you're interested in this project, visit

 here for more information.